mprat21/ssms-old/docs/ssmsgui/asm.md

 ##	Groups view

 In the Groups view, different user groups can be created and managed.
-This helps assign the version updates of devices (virtual and hardware devices) to certain groups of users **(see chapter 6.5)**.
+This helps assign the version updates of devices (virtual and hardware devices) to certain groups of users [assign-version-update](#assign-version-update).
 A user can be part of only one group or of no group.
 In addition, users can be automatically assigned to an AUTO_GROUP when they are not part of a specific group.
 The group which the user belongs to is listed in the column labeled **Group Name** in the Users view.
 In the next chapters, the functions of the group management are described.
 These functions can be managed via the Web GUI and the SOAP interface.